nadishancosta/StoryGenerator/README.md

 3. Continue generation after user approval of initial generation
 4. Regenerate story if user is not approving of initial generation

 Hencer, various other models were reviewed for their performance.
 Obviously GPT-4 performed exceptionally well in writing stories.
+However, I wanted to create a tool that is accessible and free for everyone with a computer and an internet connection.

+This meant the model needed to be lightweight enough to run on the free versions of online tools like Colab.

-Initial exploration into GPT-2 showed promising performance with downstream tasks provided suffcient finetuning.
+Initial exploration into GPT-2 showed promising performance with downstream tasks (provided suffcient finetuning).
+Additionally, GPT-2 is very lightweight and efficient in its performance on minimal hardware.
+This meant the model could be downloaded locally and used as needed offline.

+This remains true for the training process as well.